ert11er/fakehacked/README.md

-please note that this is no a virus
+please note that this is not a virus